 Pay-per-click—commonly acronymized as PPC—is a popular online advertising model in which ads display on search engines such as Google via a bidding system.
 PPC operates by business owners paying a small fee each time someone clicks on their ad with the intent of earning more by website visits than they’re paying for their ad.
 This form of advertising functions using a bidding system in which each keyword has a different value, depending on its worth.
 For example, a high-volume search term, such as soccer cleats, may cost far more to earn the top spot in the SERPs than a term that fewer people search for, such as local bait shop.

-For your PPC campaign to succeed and turn a profit, you need to possess the knowledge and skills necessary to meet today’s accepted standard.
+For your PPC campaign to succeed and turn a profit, you need to fully understand how a PPC campaign works to meet today’s accepted standard.
 If you’re new to the world of PPC, or you’re hoping to see more bang for your buck, keep reading our guide on how to create a successful PPC campaign.

 What PPC Can Provide Businesses